ONDC-Official/mobility-specification/README.md

 * On-demand Ride hailing with fix pick-up and drop locations for transport modes : Car, Autorickshaw, Motorcycle
 * Ticket Booking without designated seat or vehicle but fix start, end & route.

+## Working with Protocol

+Refer the [link](./Usage.md) for details regarding how to use this repository

 ## Evolution

 The evolution of ONDC mobility specification driven by 2 factors: